 Helicoverpa zea (Boddie)

-Description: The corn earworm (CEW) is a caterpillar (up to 1 1/2" length) with many color variations.
+Description: The corn earworm (CEW) is a caterpillar (up to 1" inch) with many color variations.
 The body may be yellow green to dark brown and typically has dark, hairy warts.
 The head capsule is usually yellow-orange to brown.
-CEW larvae have a 4 + 1 pattern of abdominal prolegs (4 pair in the middle of the body + 1 pair at the tail end).
-CEW larvae curl up on the soil surface or sampling cloth when disturbed.
-The moth (about 1 1/2" wingspan) is yellow-brown, typically with a dark spot on the back half of the forewings.
+CEW larvae curl up on the soil surface when disturbed.
+The moth (1" wingspan) is yellow-brown, typically with a dark spot on the back half of the forewings.
 Behind this dark spot there is usually a dark area, followed by a lighter band, then a narrower dark band at the wing margin.
 Moths usually have green eyes and rest with the wings angled backward.

 Management: CEW populations are usually lower in reduced tillage systems because more beneficial insects are present.
-Agronomic practices which promote vigorous canopy growth also reduce the yield threat from CEW and most other soybean caterpillar pests.
-As with any crop, it is important to avoid unnecessary insecticide applications which kill beneficial insects and trigger more severe pest outbreaks.
-Scout weekly for CEW from the last week of July through August using a 3' shake cloth with wooden dowel handles.
-After pushing one row out of the way, place the cloth between the rows, then bend 3 row ft. from the other row over the cloth.
-Beat the plants vigorously 20 times over the cloth, pull the plants back and count all larvae on the cloth.
+Avoiding unnecessary use of granular chlorpyrifos in July can also reduce CEW outbreaks by preserving beneficials.
+CEW can be effectively controlled with foliar treatments, usually combined with a foliar fungicide to avoid additional application cost.
+Scout weekly for CEW from July 20th through August using a 3' shake cloth with wooden dowel handles.
+After moving one row out of the way, place the cloth under the peanut laterals, then bend the laterals from the other side of the plant over the cloth.
+Check the soil surface for larvae on the side of the row opposite the cloth.
+Then beat the plant vigorously 20 times onto the cloth, pull the laterals back and count all larvae on the cloth.
 Look carefully for very small worms that may not move immediately.
+Remove the cloth and check the soil surface beneath it.
 Add up the total larvae per three row ft. and record it.
 Take another count several rows away and sample at least two representative areas of a field.